Matthew530419/React/README_react.md

 - `React` is compatible with previous version when it has new revision.
 Since huge community was already formed, `React` has updated well-arranged documents continueously.
 There is possibility that other developers already solved the problem and shared their solution when you face the problem.
 In addtion, the developer could creat a variety of applications with `React`.
 In case of using `React`, web application could be created.
 In case of `React Native`, mobile application could be created.
 In case of using `React` and `Electron`, desktop application could be created.

 - Components have `state()` and `render()`. `state()` contains objects of data. `render()` defines how to display somethings to user.
 Classified components should be reused and independent.
 The components of `React` has virtual DOM Tree.
 In case some of child components are called by `render()` because current component has changes, `React` compares between virtual DOM Tree on his own and current DOM Tree on browser at first and updates necessary changes at DOM Tree on browser.
 So, speed of operating application is not slow even though many components are called on virtual DOM Tree.
 However, in case data should be updated on certain condition and continuous re-rendering does not need, if you use Component, unnecessary flashing screen maybe occur.
 So, it would be better to use purecomponent rather than component for optimized memory and preventing malfunction.
+In addition, `React` calls correct function automatically on each of condition after each of lifecycle functions is configured.
+For example, use `componentDidMount()` if you function implements when registered component.
+Use `componentWillUnmount()` if you function implements when canceled component.

 - <img src="./img/react.png" width="700" height="400">
   <img src="./img/dom.png" width="700" height="400">